Kenyan entrepreneur who started business during pandemic sets sights higher

 Share this article:

-A KENYAN entrepreneur who started up a company selling nutritious instant meals during the Covid-19 pandemic says she is determined to take her products to the next level and target a mass market in the East African country.
+A Kenyan entrepreneur who began a nutritious instant meal company during the Covid-19 pandemic says she is determined to take her products to the next level and target a mass market in the East African country.

-Tei Mukunya Oundo is the CEO and co-founder of the company NatureLock, which is a Nairobi-based instant meal company, started in 2020.
+Tei Mukunya Oundo is the CEO and co-founder of the company NatureLock, which is a Nairobi-based instant meal company that was started in 2020.

-Oundo studied at Cornell University in New York, as well as for an MBA in Strategic Management at the United States International University.
+Oundo studied at Cornell University, New York, as well an MBA in Strategic Management at the United States International University.

-Oundo says her company is seeking to address the gap in the market for quick, healthy food at a price point affordable to the mass market.
+Oundo says her company is looking to address the gap in the market for quick, healthy food at a price point affordable to the mass market.

 In 2021, her company was awarded with the Africa Food Industry Excellence Award for best product 2021, Naturelock StewsDay, instant Ndengu stew.